Car brands and logos list and who owns which car brands?

 Zhejiang Geely Holding Group Co., Ltd (ZGH)

-The Chinese company, known as Geely, initially produced refrigerators, then motorcycles.
-In 1998, it began manufacturing vans, and only in 2002 did it start producing cars.
-Since then, ZGH has been selling them under its own trademarks: Zeekr, Maple, Geometry, and Geely Auto.
+The Chinese company known as Geely originally made refrigerators and motorcycles.
+In 1998, it began producing vans and passenger cars, but it wasn’t until 2002 that it started producing them.
+Since then, ZGH has sold them under its trademarks: Zeekr, Maple, Geometry, and Geely Auto.

-The holding gained fame in 2010 when it acquired Swedish Volvo Cars.
-Seven years later, it purchased the British sports car brand Lotus (51% of shares) and Malaysian Proton (49.9% of shares).
+The holding gained fame in 2010 when it bought Volvo Cars of Sweden.
+Seven years later, it acquired British sports car brand Lotus (51% stake) and Malaysian Proton (49.9% stake).

-• Volvo – a brand that belonged to Ford Motor Company until 2010.
-It has announced its intention to switch to electric vehicles by 2030 fully.
+• Volvo was a brand owned by Ford Motor Company until 2010.
+It has announced its intention to switch completely to electric cars by 2030.

 Which brand belongs to whom?

-The automotive industry is sensitive to everything happening in the world – from the discovery of new energy sources to economic crises.
-Global events affect not only small manufacturers but also large corporations, which are forced to adapt to modern realities.
-They actively sell and buy brands or merge together to stay afloat.
+The automotive industry is sensitive to developments worldwide, from the discovery of new energy sources to economic crises.
+Global events affect both small manufacturers and large corporations, forcing them to adapt to modern realities.
+They actively sell and buy brands or merge to stay afloat.

 Aston Martin Lagonda: Aston Martin and Lagonda.